Search This Blog

 "How crazy were the things he did on that expedition?
 Why didn't he just take the flight back to Edmonton along with his birds after that incident?
 How many times had he narrowly escaped serious injury or death?
 He was too young to be scared too adventurous to be wise in those days.
 But somehow, some way, he survived in the Arctic and may other dangerous situations throughout his life with birds."

 Sylvan Heights volunteer Dale A. True recounts the story of Lubbock's life in The Waterfowl Man of Sylvan Heights: Mike Lubbock's worldwide quest to save waterfowl.
-True to the title, Sylvan Heights itself does not appear until almost the absolute end of the book.
+Despite the title, Sylvan Heights itself does not appear until almost the absolute end of the book.
 Instead, it is a recounting of how Mike Lubbock, a rambunctious, restless young man from England became a crusader for wild waterfowl.
-The narrative is framed through a series of expeditions Lubbock has taken to widely diverse habitats - from the Arctic Circle to the Botswana's Okavango Delta - in order to capture birds (or, more commonly, collect their eggs) to bring into captivity for breeding programs.
+The narrative is framed through a series of expeditions Lubbock has taken to widely diverse habitats - from the Arctic Circle to Botswana's Okavango Delta - in order to capture birds (or, more commonly, collect their eggs) to bring into captivity for breeding programs.
 Even more diverse than the habitats he traverses are the dangers he faces, from shipwrecks in the freezing waters of Tierra del Fuego to hungry crocodiles in Africa.
 On top of all this this are the far more mundane - yet I'm sure in Lubbock's shoes more harrowing - threats, such as getting permits sorted out and keeping incubators functioning out in the wild.

 More than just a series of adventure stories, The Waterfowl Man frames the quests into what they mean for waterfowl conservation.
 In one chapter detailing Lubbock's fieldwork in Spain, True describes how Lubbock spear-headed the initiative to reintroduce (through captive breeding) two vanished duck species to the marshes of Spain.
 Perhaps to remind his audiences of what is at stake if we are to fail in our responsibility to protect endangered species, True bookends his narrative with the tragic tale of the Atitlan grebe of Guatemala, a flightless waterbird that Lubbock hoped to save from extinction, but was unable to do because of a variety of factors, not least of all a civil war.
 The habitat of this unique bird was lost completely; had grebes been established and bred in captivity, there at least would have been hope for reestablishing them elsewhere.